nkleck/CyberStakes2020/Reverse_Engineering/50_Lockbox/README.md

 We can use [rapidtables hex to ascii](https://www.rapidtables.com/convert/number/hex-to-ascii.html) to convert the hex to ascii characters.
 Go to their website and paste in `666C6167`.
 It will return `flag`.

-Now, back in the main function click `&prefix`.
+Now, back in the main function, click `&prefix`.

 ![prefix](images/prefix.png)